evilpapa/kubeflow-website/content/en/docs/components/pipelines/sdk/sdk-overview.md

 +++
+title = "Pipelines SDK 简介"
-title = "Introduction to the Pipelines SDK" description = "Overview of using the SDK to build components and pipelines" weight = 10
+description = "Overview of using the SDK to build components and pipelines" weight = 10